Solo Female Van Life Safety Tips

 For some tutorials on basic self-defense moves, check out this post on lifehacker.

-Before you go to bed at night, make sure the drivers seat is clear and keep your keys handy.
-The last thing you want is someone sketchy coming up to your car, but you have your bags, computer, and camera in your drivers seat and your keys are nowhere to be found.
-When you set off on your road trip, decide on where you are going to put your keys at night, and be consistent with putting them there.
-If your car has an alarm, you can also use that to draw attention to your vehicle as you are trying to get away.
+Before you go to bed at night, make sure the drivers seat is clear and keep your keys are handy.
+The last thing you want is someone sketchy coming up to your car, but you have your bags, computer, and camera in your driver’s seat and your keys are nowhere to be found.

-Trust your gut
+8. Trust your gut

 If somewhere feels unsafe, don’t stay there.
 The luxury of having your vehicle, is you are never obligated to stay anywhere and you always have a way to move.
-It’s important to pay attention to your inner-instinct and if you don’t feel right, don’t ignore it.
-Best case, you were a little paranoid.
+It’s important to pay attention to your inner instinct.
+If you don’t feel right, don’t ignore it.
+The best-case scenario is that you were a little paranoid.
 Worst case, you were right and you made the best decision of your life to drive elsewhere.
-Also remember you can always go to a police station or fire station if you feel unsafe or you’re being followed.

-Hope these solo female safety tips provide you ladies out there with some helpful advice when it comes to traveling in a van or other type of vehicle by yourself.
+I hope these solo female safety tips provide you ladies out there with some helpful advice when it comes to traveling in a van or other type of vehicle by yourself.
 Are there solo female safety tips I missed?
 Leave your best advice in the comments below.

 Leave a Reply